cybozu/neco-containers/admission/README.md

 the Ingress if the annotations are not set, this default behavior is dangerous.
 It may cause unexpected disclosure of services which are intended only for limited network.

-This webhook enforces a default annotation of `kubernetes.io/ingress.class: forest` for `HTTPProxy` and `IngressRoute` to prevent such accidents.
+The mutating webhook enforces a default annotation of `kubernetes.io/ingress.class: forest` for `HTTPProxy` to prevent such accidents.
+The validating webhook prevents creating or updating `HTTPProxy` without the annotations.

+`neco-admission` does not watch `IngressRoute` because it is deprecated.